PrachpaveenY/MongoDB-NodeJS/README.md

 # MongoDB-NodeJS
+- My site is live at = null

 ### Details
-- My site is live at = nil
-- Use MongoDB and NodeJS to build projects
+- It is a system to save data to MongoDB by using method : save(), create(), insertMany()
+- First MongoDB-NodeJS
 - Tools = JavaScript, Node.js, MongoDB
 </br>